Cleaning Green, by Carissa Hercula

 If vinegar's not your thing, and baking soda's not on hand, and you need to clean your tub (or your brass bottom pots!) cut a lemon in half and sprinkle it well with table salt.
 Use the lemon as a scrubbie and watch the scum and stains disappear!
 Rinse with water and you've got a clean tub (or shiny pot bottom!).
 Works for most grease in the oven, but messier to rinse off!

 If you want to clean your carpets, but baking soda and/or vinegar aren't around, sprinkle table salt across the floor, work it in and vaccuum up.
 I don't know why it works, but it leaves the carpet feeling fantastic, and odor free!

 Ammonia takes care of the blackened grease in the stove (oven and ranges).
-It's not something I like to use because of the smell.
-It is something that occurs naturally, and cleans ovens & grease that vinegar can't cut, and gets grass stains out of everything (clothes, carpet, shoes).
+It's not something I often like to use due to the smell.
+It occurs naturally, and cleans ovens & grease that vinegar can't cut, and gets grass stains out of everything (clothes, carpet, shoes).

 Gardening Tip: 1tsp baking soda/1qt of H2O makes an anti-fungal spray for plants suceptible to molds - i.e. pumpkin